Go to bottom of page for link to ClubLog.

 Hi.
 I'm Steve, WX2S, formerly WA3RQH and KF2IO.
 In the summer of 2012, I got back on the air after 30 years QRT.
 Things have certainly changed!

-My QSL card commemorates my first experience as a "fox" in the QRP Foxhunt.
-By accident, I went slightly outside the QRP subband.
+My QSL card commemorates my experiences as a "fox" in the QRP Foxhunt.
+I wasn't always so smug, though.
+The first time I played the fox, I went slightly outside the QRP subband.
 The hounds couldn't find me there - except for the best ones!
-For more info on the twice-weekly Foxhunts, visithttp://www.qrpfoxhunt.org.
+Since then I've usually done better.
+For more info on the twice-weekly Foxhunts, visit http://www.qrpfoxhunt.org.

 I enjoy QSL cards and would enjoy yours if we've QSOed.
 I have a nice paper QSL card which I'd be happy to send you if you'd like.
 But, frankly, I think paper QSLs are going the way of the dinosaur, especially for DX.
 If you can figure out all the voodoo with certificates, your QSL via LotW would be appreciated.